-Medicaid is a joint Federal and state government program that helps with medical and long-term care costs for certain people who have limited incomes and resources.
+Medicaid is a joint Federal and state government program that helps with medical costs for certain people who have limited incomes and resources.
 Each state decides what counts as income and resources, who is eligible, what services are covered, and the cost for services.
 States also can decide how to run their program as long as they follow the Federal guidelines.